chidiwilliams/chidiwilliams.com/content/post/text-search-with-tries.md

     return;
   }

-  // The word has more than two characters, push it to the current child dictionary current.children.push(word);
+  // The word has more than two characters.
+Push it to the current child dictionary. current.children.push(word);
 }
 ```